parolkar/ChatIOM/README.md

 ***Isle of Man's Community-First, Privacy-First gateway to AI Adoption***

-ChatIOM is community-led project entirely developed using AI Agents and passionate community volunters, designed to serve as a safe haven for the Isle of Man's AI community.
+ChatIOM is community-led project entirely developed using AI Agents and passionate community volunteers, designed to serve as a safe place for the Isle of Man's AI community.
 It operates on private infrastructure, ensuring security and privacy for its users.

 ![Screenshot](ManxAI_Agent_Conversations/app_screenshot_1.jpg)